 A 30,000-square-foot comprehensive adult cell and gene therapy transplant unit at Houston Methodist Hospital provides cutting-edge stem cell transplantation.
 Here, physician scientists have also pioneered the use of specially engineered T-cells for a variety of disorders, including cancers and genetic diseases as well as reconstituting patients’ immune systems.
 Work here has lead to the expansion of the therapeutic applications for stem cell transplantation, and facilitates the translation of laboratory breakthroughs into clinical cell and gene therapies.
 This innovative unit provides the capability for performing all types of stem cell transplantation, cellular therapy, and gene therapy.

-It also provides the environment for the implementation of clinical research studies in gene therapy, transplantation involving novel conditioning regimens, and the potential role of transplantation as novel therapy for diseases such as systemic lupus erythematosis, rheumatoid arthritis, and multiple sclerosis.
+It also provides the environment for the implementation of clinical research studies in gene therapy, transplantation involving novel conditioning regimens, and the potential role of transplantation as novel therapy for diseases such as systemic lupus erythematosus, rheumatoid arthritis, and multiple sclerosis.

 Through this affiliation with Houston Methodist, patients in the adult stem cell transplant unit have access to all the specialties, including radiation therapy, diagnostic imaging, and intensive care.